knpuniversity/behat/knpu/html-tables.md

 ./vendor/bin/behat features/product_admin.feature:21
 ```

-When you're feeling *really* lazy, you can add a `--append-snippets` flat and Behat
+When you're feeling *really* lazy, you can add a `--append-snippets` flag and Behat
 will put the definitions inside of the `FeatureContext` class for you:

 ```bash